subsquid/docs/docs/sdk/reference/processors/substrate-batch/general.md

 Types bundle is only required for historical blocks which have metadata version below 14 and only if we don't have built-in support for the chain in question.
 Most chains listed in the [polkadot.js app](https://polkadot.js.org/apps/#/explorer) are supported.

-Subsquid project has its own types bundle format, however, most of polkadotjs types bundles will work as well.
+SQD project has its own types bundle format, however, most of polkadotjs types bundles will work as well.

 Types bundles can be specified in 2 different ways: